 Please contact us at email@example.com with any comments or suggestions you may have regarding this User Guide or about Ilios functionality in general.

-The user guide is being configured to have high level chapters based on the flyout menu items in the application, to be followed by a quick guide explaining how to perform common tasks in Ilios.
+The user guide is configured to have high level chapters based on the flyout menu items in the application, to be followed by a quick guide explaining how to perform common tasks in Ilios.

 One important thing to remember: Ilios is a web application.